Support-Launcher/SwingLauncher/README.md

 ## Installation

-How to use and modify the project for create your own Launcher using this repo as a template.
+How to use and modify the project to create your own Launcher using this repo as a template.

 Open this project with the editor you want to use. ([Intelij Idea](https://www.jetbrains.com/idea/download/download-thanks.html) is strongly recommended but you can use other ide.)
 Now you are ready to code your own launcher with this repo as base.